crcn/mesh.js/examples/websocket-bus/README.md

-This bus enables you to execute operations against a remote bus.
+This bus enables you to execute operations against a remote bus using websockets.

 ```javascript
 var localBus = WrapBus.create(function() {